andrusenn/RouterSvelteTemplate/README.md

 # Routing components for Svelte

-This is a personal solution for routing in svelte.
+This is a personal solution for routing in svelte used in my projects.
+Maybe there are more and betters solutions outhere.

 ## Usage